 Despite appearances, this is not yet another village.
 It is blessed with a geological wonder that men have exploited for centuries.
 It is on the slopes of the Qaqawiñay mountain, 7 or 8 km north of the village, that it all happens.

 A spring of highly salted water is miraculously flowing out of the rocks, 3380 m above sea level.
 It had already caught the eye of the Chanapata People (a pre-Inca civilization), and then developed by the Incas who started to build the terraced evaporation ponds to harvest the salt.

 So here I was, on a small road in the middle of the Andes, marveling at this mountainous scenery from the car.
 My guesthouse in Ollantaytambo just had a call to make to arrange this little trip, with a driver who knows his way around the most lost roads you can imagine.

 At the end of a sharp turn, the driver suddenly stopped and advised us to take a closer look down the valley.
 Hundreds and hundreds of white ponds were covering the mountain, which left me awe-struck.

-For sure, the Maras salt mine is one of the most surprising places you can see in the region.
+For sure, the Maras salt ponds are one of the most surprising places you can see in the region.
 We may be accustomed to see salt pans along the seashore, but on a mountain high in the Andes?
 I don’t know about you, but I had never seen that before!